APIOps/Digiapi/node-mockup-api/README.md

 ## How to edit DigiAPI Swagger 2.0 spec
 After you have taken local copy of DigiAPI in Github, you need to do a few steps.
 Here's how:

+1. Open terminal
+2. Go to project folder

+    `cd [path/in/your/computer]/Digiapi/node-mockup-api/`

+3. Start project in edit mode

+    `swagger project edit`

+Command should open DigiAPI Swagger 2.0 spec in browser (`http://127.0.0.1:39146/#/`).
+In the browser window you'll find editable API spec on the **left** side.

 ## Contribute changes back